developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 Date is stored in YYMMDD and time is stored in HH00.

 The output will be gz files that have the original names but with new numbers.
 The numbers will count from 0 up for each base name in each time folder.

+???

+Newest files begin with 0?
+Can I say "RxLogger will use gzip to concatenate the log files during the period..."
+LTS module is proprietary to Zebra?

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='margin-left:.65in;border-collapse:collapse;border:none'>